PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 ## Write Transaction Stats

-If you see a line of the form in the performance log:
+If you see a line of the following form in the performance log:

 TID:%d WRITE debug-counts num-wrqs=%ld flushwr=%d exec-call=%ld%% rpc-wait=%ld%% rpc-total=%ld%% rpc-callback=%ld%%